-AML 2070: Survey of American Literature (section 1623), Fall 2017 A Captive Nation
+AML 2070: Survey of American Literature (section 0541), Spring 2018 A Captive Nation

-Instructor Name: Cassidy Sheehan

-Course Meeting Times & Location: MWF 7 in NRN 0342 Office Location and Hours: Turlington 4325, T 1-3pm

-Instructor Email: cassidylsheehan@ufl.edu
+Instructor Name: Cassidy Sheehan Course Meeting Times & Location: MWF 3 in MAT 105 Office Location and Hours: R 3-4 in Turlington 4325 Course Website: Canvas Instructor Email: cassidylsheehan@ufl.edu

 Course Description: What do Puritans, enslaved Africans, UFO abductees, and Patty Hearst have in common?
-Many of their published accounts draw on the same theme: the American captivity narrative.
+Much of their published writing draws on the same genre: the American captivity narrative.
 In this section of AML 2070, students will have the opportunity to read and discuss some of these texts, evaluating various authors' use of the captivity narrative and the genre's overall impact.
 Broadly defined, captivity narratives tell the story of a person taken captive by an unfamiliar, often hostile, and at times incomprehensible group of captors.
-This course will survey American captivity narratives beginning with the Puritan Mary Rowlandson's 1682 text-considered by many to be the first American bestseller-and ending with Mohamedou Ould Slahi's 2015 diary documenting his imprisonment at Guantanamo Bay-a modern-day national bestseller.
-Readings and class discussions will draw on diverse genres and forms including poetry, film, the seduction novel, and the American Gothic.
+The violent settler colonial history of the United States makes North America a ripe locale for this genre.
+This course will survey American captivity narratives beginning with the Puritan Mary Rowlandson's 1682 text-considered by many to be the first American bestseller-and ending with Mohamedou Ould Slahi's 2015 diary documenting his imprisonment at Guantánamo Bay-a modern-day national bestseller.
+Readings and class discussions will draw on diverse genres and forms including drama, poetry, film, the seduction novel, and the American Gothic.
 Taking into account the historical and cultural contexts of the authors, students of AML 2070 will explore a theme that has captivated American audiences for centuries.